List of Hell's Paradise: Jigokuraku characters: Gabimaru

-Gabimaru (画眉丸) is the strongest ninja from Iwagakure, where he was taken from his parents as a child by the village chief and trained to become a killer.
-He is known as "Gabimaru the Hollow" (がらんの画眉丸, Garan no Gabimaru) for his lack of emotion during his gruesome work.
-However, he is very much in love with his wife, the village chief's peace-loving daughter who treats him with kindness.
-When he wanted to cut ties with the village and live a normal life with his wife, the chief arranged for him to be captured and sentenced to death.
+Gabimaru (画眉丸) is a ninja from Iwagakure village, where he was taken from his parents as a child by the village chief and trained to become a killer.
+He is known as "Gabimaru the Hollow" (がらんの画眉丸, Garan no Gabimaru) for him being the strongest in the village.
+He fell in love with his wife, the village chief's daughter who treated him with kindness.
+When he wanted to cut ties with the village and live a normal life with her, the chief arranged for him to be captured and sentenced to death.

 Sagiri

 Sagiri (佐切) is a master swordswoman from the famed Yamada Asaemon family of executioners, where she is one of the only two female executioners in the clan.
 She recruits Gabimaru for the expedition after seeing his talent and strong will to live.
 Sagiri is ranked last (12th), in the Yamada Asaemon hierarchy.

-Death-row criminals
+Vanguard Party

-Criminals that the Shogunate chose to embark on the journey to Shinsenkyo and find the Elixir of Life with an assigned Yamada Asaemon executioner.
+The Vanguard Party are the death-row criminals the Shogunate chose to embark on the journey to retrieve the Elixir of Life from Shinsenkyo with an assigned Yamada Asaemon executioner.